 - Speak with someone who can provide details about wheelchair accessible rooms.

 - Take notes about your conversation.
-Include the name of the hotel representative who you spoke to as well as the date, and the time you called.
+Include the name of the hotel representative who you spoke to as well as the date, and the time of your call.
 Have these with you at check-in.

-- Confirm that once you have a room guaranteed at check-in, not just a request for a wheelchair accessible room if available.
+- Confirm that you have a room guaranteed at check-in, not just a request for a wheelchair or handicap accessible room if available.

-Step 5: Ask for a Photo of the Room and Bathroom
+Step 5: Ask for a Photo of the Hotel Room and Bathroom

 If you’re still a little worried about whether or not the hotel will meet your needs, ask for photos of the accessible room.
 You can also check comparison websites such as booking.com or TripAdvisor for photos of the hotel and its facilities.
 Once you have a visual representation of the hotel you will feel more assured when you decide to make your reservation.